scale-it/algo-builder/docs/testing-teal.md

   In this test, after executing the transaction (stateful smart contract call), we are verifying if the `global state` and `local state` is updated.
 User can use `runtime.getGlobalState()` and `runtime.getLocalState()` to check state.

 Complete test can be found [here](../packages/runtime/test/integration/stateful-counter.ts).

+## Best Practices
+- Follow Flow of Testing section to set up your tests.
+- Keep each test independent of each other.
+- Use `beforeEach` and `AfterEach` functions to set clear boundaries while testing.
+- Sync your accounts's state after execution of each transaction.

 ## What we support now